 While working from the couch in your PJ’s is a welcome change from our usual commutes up and down the DC beltway, remote work presents its own set of security challenges that are often mitigated in an office environment.

-- Invest in a reliable antivirus software to protect all company-issued devicesMany offices have powerful IT security measures that protect in-house systems, hardware, and software.
+Many offices have effective IT security measures that protect in-house systems, hardware, and software.
 That can be challenging to implement when working from home, so install an antivirus security solution to all devices that possess company data.
 Antivirus software – even free solutions- increasingly reduce the risk of breach.

-- Enforce Wi-Fi encryption policies for all employeesHackers have the ability to access your information through your router.
-Making everything you send, share and login to on your network, susceptible to infection.
-The best and most updated encryption policy is WPA2, which can easily be updated in your router settings and paired with a strong and secure password.
+Hackers can access your information through your router.
+You are making everything you send, share, and log in to your network susceptible to infection.
+The best and most updated encryption policy is WPA2.
+It can easily be updated in your router settings and paired with a solid and secure password.

 It is often second nature for us to ignore notifications to update applications and operating systems.
-By pushing off these updates, you are leaving your data vulnerable to attackers.
-Keep all programs and operating systems up to date with the latest version helps to rectify past vulnerabilities and strengthen your data security.
+By pushing off these updates, you leave your data vulnerable to attackers.
+Keeping all programs and using methods with the latest version helps rectify past vulnerabilities.

-- Update your router passwordCyber attackers have continued to sophisticated their schemes, by now tapping into the routers using many types of malicious programs.
-Much like the previously mentioned Wi-Fi encryption advice, it is recommended that you update that login and password for your router to a strong password, every 90 days.
+Cyber attackers have continued to sophisticated their schemes by tapping into the routers using many types of malicious programs.
+Much like the previously mentioned Wi-Fi encryption advice, it is ideal that you update that login and password for your router to a stronger password.
+Finally, change your passwords every 90 days.
 Frequent password updates can help to mitigate cyber-attacks and stop intruders.

-- Establish a VPN for public networksSometimes working from home can get monotonous.
-Seeing the same walls everyday forces people to seek a change of scenery, often retreating to local cafes with public Wi-Fi networks.
-The issue with public Wi-Fi networks is that they lack most basic levels of security, including passwords.
-Since this remote working is part of the new normal, establishing a VPN for employees who use public networks will help to prevent others using those networks from accessing sensitive data, no matter how unsecure the network is.
+Sometimes working from home can get monotonous.
+Seeing the same walls every day forces people to seek a change.
+That change of scenery often means retreating to local cafes with public Wi-Fi networks.
+The issue with public Wi-Fi networks is that they lack the most basic levels of security, including passwords.
+Since remote working is part of the new normal, establishing a VPN for employees helps prevent others from accessing sensitive data.
+As a result, this happens no matter how insecure the network is.